tmcphillips/wt-deploy-experiments/notes/2020-03-16 set up artemis for running whole tale locally.md

 	tmcphill@artemis:~$ sudo usermod -g users tmcphill
 	```

-- Confirmed that entry in /etc/passwd has been updated to reflect new primary group:
+- Confirmed that entry in `/etc/passwd` has been updated to reflect new primary group:
 	```
 	tmcphill@artemis:~$ grep tmcphill /etc/passwd
 	tmcphill:x:1000:100:Timothy McPhillips,,,:/home/tmcphill:/bin/bash
 	```
-- Added `tmcphill` group as a second group for the `tmcphill` account so current access to files is maintained, and confirmed that previous memberships are maintained (via the `-a` flag):
+- Added `tmcphill` group as a second group for the `tmcphill` account so current access to files is maintained, and confirmed that all other previous groups memberships are maintained (via the `-a` flag):
 	```
 	tmcphill@artemis:~$ sudo usermod -a -G tmcphill tmcphill